Sir John Desmond Brayley, Baron Brayley1

 Last Edited=11 May 2006

-Edward Benjamin Britten, Baron Britten was born on 22 November 1913 at Lowestoft, Suffolk, England.2 He was the son of Robert Victor Britten and Edith Rhoda Hockey.2 He died on 4 December 1976 at age 63 at Aldeburgh, Suffolk, England.2 He was buried on 7 December 1976 at Aldeburgh Parish Church, Aldeburgh, Suffolk, England.2
+Edward Benjamin Britten, Baron Britten was born on 22 November 1913 at Lowestoft, Suffolk, EnglandG.2 He was the son of Robert Victor Britten and Edith Rhoda Hockey.2 He died on 4 December 1976 at age 63 at Aldeburgh, Suffolk, EnglandG.2 He was buried on 7 December 1976 at Aldeburgh Parish Church, Aldeburgh, Suffolk, EnglandG.2

-Edward Benjamin Britten, Baron Britten usually went by his middle name of Benjamin.3 He was decorated with the Coolidge Medal in 1941.2 He was invested as a Companion of Honour (C.H.) in 1953.1 He was decorated with the Hanseati Goethe Prize in 1961.2 He was decorated with the Aspen Award (the first one awarded) in 1964.2 He was decorated with the Order of Merit (O.M.) in 1965.1 He was decorated with the Wihuri-Sibelius Prize in 1965.2 He was a composer.2 He was decorated with the Ravel Prize in 1974.2 He was decorated with the Mozart Medal in 1976.2 He was created Baron Britten, of Aldeburgh in the County of Suffolk [U.K. Life Peer] on 2 July 1976.2 He has an extensive biographical entry in the Dictionary of National Biography.2
+Edward Benjamin Britten, Baron Britten usually went by his middle name of Benjamin.3 He was awarded the Coolidge Medal in 1941.2 He was godfather for David Henry George Lascelles, 8th Earl of Harewood at his baptism on 27 December 1950 at All Saints' Church, Harewood, Yorkshire, EnglandG.4 He was appointed Companion of Honour (C.H.) in 1953.1 He was awarded the Hanseati Goethe Prize in 1961.2 He was awarded the Aspen Award in 1964 the first one awarded.2 He was awarded the Wihuri-Sibelius Prize in 1965.2 He was awarded the Order of Merit (O.M.) in 1965.1 He was a composer.2 He was awarded the Ravel Prize in 1974.2 He was awarded the Mozart Medal in 1976.2 He was created Baron Britten, of Aldeburgh in the County of Suffolk [U.K. Life Peer] on 2 July 1976.2 He has an extensive biographical entry in the Dictionary of National Biography.2

 Citations

-1. [S112] Re: Leigh Rayment, Peerages, online www.angeltowns.com/town/peerage/Peers.htm, Bradwell to Broxmouth.
-Hereinafter cited as re: Peerages.
+1. [S379] Leigh Rayment's Peerages, online http://www.leighrayment.com, Bradwell to Broxmouth.
+Hereinafter cited as Leigh Rayment's Peerages.

 2. [S18] Matthew H.C.G., editor, Dictionary of National Biography on CD-ROM (Oxford, U.K.: Oxford University Press, 1995), reference "Edward Benjamin Britten".
 Hereinafter cited as Dictionary of National Biography.